-Many of us here at acne.org have known for years that alpha hydroxy acid helps keep us clearer.
-Finally, the scientific community is backing us up:
+Many of us here at Acne.org have known for years that alpha hydroxy acid helps keep us clearer.
+Finally, the scientific community is backing us up:1-7

-According to a 2012 article in The Journal of Dermatology “... experiments performed by Atzori et al. and by our group showed significant improvement of imflammatory eruptions from the first application.”1
+According to a 2012 article in The Journal of Dermatology “... experiments performed by Atzori et al. and by our group showed significant improvement of inflammatory eruptions from the first application.”1

 According to a 2012 article in the Journal of the German Dermatological Society “...
 Patients assess their skin as more tensile, firmer, smoother and more youthful looking after the use of AHA containing products.
 For mild acne, the efficacy has been proven by double-blinded, placebo-controlled randomized clinical trials.”2

 Glycolic acid can take The Acne.org Regimen to the next level, helping you to achieve even more reliably clear skin.
 After you've been on The Acne.org Regimen for at least 1 month, try using glycolic acid in place of your usual nightly moisturizer every 2-3 days.
 Alternately, mix an equal amount of glycolic acid and moisturizer in your palm and apply this way every night.

 Usage: Use a thin line when applying to the face.
 More than this and it may sting too much.

 Flakiness control: If you are on The Acne.org Regimen and are having problems with flaky skin, adding in glycolic acid as outlined above will completely eliminate flakes.

 If you see a zit forming try blasting it with 10% glycolic acid after you have applied 2.5% benzoyl peroxide and allowed it to dry.
 Many people find that this prevents the zit from maturing.
 Keep in mind that the way this works best is if you catch it very early.